- What Is the SSDI Program?

-- Evaluate the severity of your medical condition using the same criteria; and
+- Evaluate the severity of your health condition using the same medical criteria

 Both SSDI and SSI have income limits.
-If you make more money than the income limit, you are not eligible for either program.
-The reason you qualify for SSDI or SSI is that, due to your disability, you are unable to work to support yourself.
-If you are earning over a certain amount, it is proof that you are able to work to support yourself.
+You are not eligible for either program if you make more money than the income limit.
+If you are earning over a certain amount, it is proof that you can work to support yourself.

 For the SSDI program, the SSA measures your amount of income against the Substantial Gainful Activity (SGA) amount set for that year.
-The 2017 SGA monthly gross earnings limit is $1,170—or $1,950 if you are legally blind.
-If you have income that exceeds this amount, the SSA determines that you do not need their help, and you are not eligible for benefits based on your income.
+The 2023 SGA monthly grossearnings limit is $1,470 or $2,460 if you are legally blind.
+If your income exceeds this limit, the SSA determines that you are not eligible for benefits based on your income.

-The SSA sets income limits for the SSI program much lower.
-In 2017, this limit is $735 per month for individuals and $1,103 for couples.
-It is important to note that the SSA does not count all of your income toward this limit.
-Our lawyers can help you understand if you qualify for any exemptions or deductions.
+The income limits for the SSI program in 2023 is $1,913.
+The income limit does increase for a couple and can be affected by the number of dependents you have.
+Our lawyers can help you understand if you qualify for exemptions or deductions.

 What Are the Asset Limits for SSDI and SSI?

 There are no asset limits for SSDI.
-You could own significant personal assets and still qualify for SSDI—as long as you meet the work income, disability, and work credits requirements.
+You could own significant personal assets and still qualify for SSDI if you meet the work income, disability, and work credits requirements.

-SSI, on the other hand, is only available for people with very limited assets.
+SSI, on the other hand, is only available for people with verylimited assets (or resources).
 An individual cannot own countable assets worth more than $2,000, while a couple cannot own more than $3,000 in assets.
 A countable asset is anything with cash value.
-Certain items do not count toward this limit, including your home, one vehicle, and certain life insurance policies.
-Our lawyers can review your finances to determine if you meet the asset limits for the SSI program.
+Certain items, including your home, one vehicle, and certain life insurance policies, do not count toward this limit.
+Our lawyers can help you determine if you meet the asset limits for the SSI program.